deel-ai/influenciae/docs/index.md

 ```

 Once Influenciae is installed, there are two major applications for the different modules (that all follow the same API).
+So, except for group-specific functions that are only available on the `influence` module, all the classes are able to compute self-influence values, the influence with one point w.r.t. another, as well as find the top-k samples for both of these situations.

 ### Discovering influential examples